 For casual Cuban cuisine, head to Havana 33 in Mooresville.
 Start with the Croquetas de Pollo and Toston con Camarones.
 Then go with the Sandwich Cubano made with Cuban bread, roasted pork, ham, Swiss cheese, pickles and mustard.

 Continue your tiki boat tour to North Harbor Club, a waterside bar that’s great for family lunches or nighttime gatherings with friends.
 Or when you dock for the day, venture away from the lakefront for an evening at Kindred, where the aforementioned Kindreds serve incomparable homemade pastas and farm-fresh dishes in a restored 1920s structure on Davidson’s charming main drag.
 The menu changes frequently, but the complimentary starter, milk bread, is a signature.

 Relax on Lake Norman with yacht service at Queens Landing.
 Book a two-hour sightseeing tour, offered three times a day Thursdays through Sundays (add boxed lunches for an extra fee).
 Or schedule a romantic four-course dinner cruise on The Lady of the Lake or a more casual meal on the Catawba Queen riverboat on select Thursdays through Sundays.

 No matter what experience you’re looking for—from outdoor recreation to relaxation to foodie fun—adventure awaits at Lake Norman.

-Article updated by Kristen Moore.
+Article updated by Kristen Moore in 2021.